-This is your name and address as it appears on the Company's security register.
+This is your name and address as it appears on the Company's share register.
 If this information is incorrect, please make the correction on the form.
-Securityholders sponsored by a broker should advise their broker of any changes.
-Please note: you cannot change ownership of your securities using this form.
+Shareholders sponsored by a broker should advise their broker of any changes.
+Please note: you cannot change ownership of your shares using this form.